remacs/remacs/CONTRIBUTING.md

 Below are a list of common mistakes we catch in code review.

-* Lisp_Object v.
-LispObject.
-The name `Lisp_Object` is from C code and it represents an `int`.
-It will be a 64bit number on 64bit systems and 32bit on 32bit systems. `LispObject` is a Rust wrapper which provides methods.
-C functions need the C representation.
-Rust functions usually take `LispObject` but sometimes they use `Lisp_Object` instead.
 * Prefer `EmacsInt::from(foo)` over `foo as EmacsInt`.
 The compiler will be able to warn you if the conversion is lossy.